Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/system-architecture/sequence-diagrams.md

 1. The user starts the temperature adjustment process by performing ASL signs for hotter or colder.
 2. Once detected the user gesture, IntelliGest provides feedback to acknowledge the user.
 3. IntellGest processes the temperature request.
-4. The user saw the screen displaying another color which means the commands are being processed.
+4. On User Interface, user sees the request is processing
 5. Finally, the temperature has been adjusted and the system provides visual confirmation on the display.

 ## Use Case 7: Changing TV Channels